kamioftea/advent-of-code-2023/pubs/blog/day_5.md

 Having part one have an obvious solution that doesn't scale to part two is a common puzzle type for Advent of Code, and at least the first one each year usually catches me out.
 It was satisfying to figure out a more efficient way of mapping the ranges, but there was a lot of tedious parsing to get there, so today was a bit of a drag.
-I did make things harder for my self by actually tracking the categories rather than just stepping through the sections, which appeared in transformation order.
+I did make things harder for my self by actually tracking the categories rather than stepping through the sections, since appeared in transformation order.
 I feel the code makes more sense for having the domain context represented in that way.